jenncamacho/PA3_bank_marketing/README.md

 # List of columns to drop
 columns_to_drop = ['duration', 'default', 'day_of_week', 'pdays']

-## Plot shows that the dataset needs to be scaled:
+## The Plot demonstrates that the dataset needs to be scaled:

 ![image](https://github.com/jenncamacho/PA3_bank_marketing/assets/161406309/3bfd6252-c41a-40b7-84b3-9e5b45d65a22)